 When people wonder how to write an apology letter, they often get stuck right in the opening line.
 It's hard to know where to begin and how to apologize without sounding desperate or trite.
-Below, you'll find an outline, as well as a few samples, that'll get you started in writing a sincere letter of apology.
+Below, you'll find an outline to follow, as well as a few samples, that'll get you started in writing a sincere letter of apology.

 A sincere apology letter comes right out and says what you did wrong.
 There's no beating around the bush or saying something backhanded like, "I'm sorry you felt hurt."
 A sincere apology quickly highlights your wrongdoing and then expresses remorse for the misstep.

-Whether you're drafting an informal apology letter, e-mail, or text to a friend or family member, or a formal apology letter to a colleague, there's a basic format you can follow.
+Whether you're drafting an informal apology to a friend or family member, or a formal apology letter to a colleague or customer, there's a basic format you can follow.
 Consider this as the basis for your outline:

-Since a sincere apology letter "comes out with it," it's best to start with your remorse.
-You can literally begin with "I'm sorry…" or "I apologize for…" If you're not feeling sincerely sorry for your actions, then this entire exercise is in vain.
+Since a sincere apology letter comes straight out with it, you can literally begin with "I'm sorry…" or "I apologize for…".
+If you're not feeling truly sorry for your actions, then this entire exercise is in vain.
 It will reek of insincerity.
-You have to be authentic and true in your desire to convey remorse, especially in the opening lines.
+You have to be authentic in your desire to show remorse, especially in the opening lines.

 Taking responsibility for your actions doesn't mean making excuses.
 Quite the opposite.
-You shouldn't bother with excuses because the person who was offended won't want to hear it.
+You shouldn't bother with excuses because the offended person won't want to hear it.
 Taking responsibility means admitting what you did wrong.
-Empathize with the person, showing that you can clearly understand why your actions or words were offensive or hurtful.
+Empathize with the person, showing that you can understand why your actions or words were offensive or hurtful.

-When you offer amends, see what you can do to make the situation right.
-If you can offer an olive branch as a way of making things right, now's the time to do it.
-In the samples below, you'll note that after the writer offers amends, they always offer some sort of an olive branch.
+When you offer to make amends, you show that you want to make the situation right.
+If you can offer an olive branch, now's the time to do it.
+In the sample letters below, you'll note that after the writer offers to make amends, they always hold out an olive branch.

 Finally, assure the other party that this mistake won't happen again.
-Whenever we offend someone, we create a tiny crack in their trust.
+Whenever you offend someone, you create a tiny crack in their trust.
 They worry if you'll be able to hurt them again.
 This is why it's important to make reassurances in your closing.

-Whether you're crafting an informal or formal apology letter, the intent will be the same.
-You'll want to express your remorse, empathize with the person who was slighted, and make some kind of "grand gesture" to put your words into action.
+Whether you're writing an informal or formal apology letter, the intent and format will be the same.
+You'll want to show remorse, empathize with the person who was slighted, and make a "grand gesture" to put your words into action.
 Let's take a look at three samples.

 Here is a sample apology letter to a friend or family member.
-Perhaps you'll e-mail this to them one evening or even text it to them after something bad has happened.
+You can email this to them after having time to think it over or condense the sentiment into a text to send immediately after something bad has happened.

-[Express your remorse.]
+[Express remorse.]
 I'm so sorry I hurt your feelings when I said the toy you bought my daughter was garbage.
-Equally appalling, I told you to buy that toy for Madison, so I really feel awful for offending your kind gesture.
+Equally appalling, I told you to buy that kind of toy for Madison, so I really feel awful for offending your kind gesture.

 [Take responsibility.]
-I can only say that I lost control of my temper and lashed out at someone who was just doing a good deed for my daughter on Christmas.
+I can only say that in a time of stress I lost control of my temper and lashed out at someone who was just doing a good deed for my daughter on Christmas.
+You did nothing wrong.

-[Offer amends.]
+[Make amends.]
 I wonder if you'll join us for New Year's Eve.
-I'd love to have you back at the house again, when I'm in better spirits and behaving better.
+I'd love to have you back at the house again, when I'm in better spirits and feeling less stressed.

-[Vow you won't make the same mistake twice.]
+[Vow you won't make the mistake again.]
 You can rest assured that I'm going to be working on my anger management and bad manners in the future.
 You won't have to endure my lashing out ever again.

 Now, let's move on to a formal apology letter.
-This, too, can come in the form of an e-mail to a colleague.
+This, too, can come in the form of an email to a colleague.
 Or, perhaps you'll print it out and leave it on their desk.
-Either way, the premise is quite similar.
+Either way, the premise is similar.

 The key difference between a personal and professional letter is the tone.
 A letter to a friend or family member can take on a more casual tone, while a professional apology letter will err on the side of formality.

-[Express your remorse.]
-I apologize for lashing out at you during your presentation yesterday.
-You spent a lot of time and effort crafting a phenomenal speech and I nitpicked and publicly embarrassed you in front of your peers.
+[Express remorse.]
+I apologize for demeaning you during your presentation yesterday.
+You spent a lot of time and effort crafting a speech and I nitpicked and publicly embarrassed you in front of your peers.

 [Take responsibility.]
 I know that I hurt your feelings when I behaved without any restraint.
 Beyond that, I made the difficult task of public speaking almost unbearable, when I chastised you like that in the conference room.

-[Vow you won't make the same mistake twice.]
+[Vow you won't make the mistake again.]
 Please know that I am going to manage my stress better, moving forward.
 I will take every measure to ensure I never snap at you, or any member of the team, again.
 If I do, please call me out on it.

 Dear Mr. Smith,

-[Express your remorse.]
+[Express remorse.]
 On behalf of Furry Friends, I'd like to offer a sincere apology for your experience with our front office staff.
 After reviewing our camera footage, I see that Amelia was rude and unprofessional when she made an offhand remark about your dog.
-You came to us for an enjoyable and professional experience and, instead, we made both you and your dog Rex feel uncomfortable.
+You came to us for an enjoyable and professional experience and, instead, both you and your dog Rex were made to feel uncomfortable.

 [Take responsibility.]
 Here at Furry Friends, it's our goal to make everyone feel welcome and at home.
 Amelia's behavior is unacceptable and not at all in line with the standards and principles we uphold as a company.
 Know that a written warning has been placed in her file and she will be removed from the front desk until she has completed further training.

 [Make amends.]
 I'm grateful you brought this unfortunate event to my attention.
-I ask you for your forgiveness.
-We'd love to have you return for Rex's next grooming appointment.
-Enclosed, you'll find a $50 voucher, which should cover all the expenses.
+We would love to have another chance to groom Rex and give him the care and pampering he deserves.
+Enclosed, you'll find a $50 voucher, which will cover a deluxe groom.

-[Vow you won't make the same mistake twice.]
+[Vow you won't make the mistake again.]
 If you choose to visit us again, you have my word it will be an enjoyable experience.
 I will supervise Rex's entire stay.
 We hope to see you again!

 Felicia Keys, Owner

 It can be difficult to issue an apology.
-You have to swallow your pride and expose your errant behavior.
+You have to swallow your pride and expose your bad behavior.
 In the same way, it can be difficult for someone to accept an apology.
-Sometimes people forget we're all susceptible to mistakes and don't offer forgiveness to others.
-Or, sometimes people have been so hurt by others, they lack the capacity to keep the door open to forgiveness.
+Sometimes people forget we're all susceptible to mistakes and don't easily forgive others.
+Or, sometimes people have been so hurt, they just can't keep the door open to forgiveness.